ESA signature

 Water themes: water-related disasters events such as floods and droughts can have devastating effects on communities and the environment.
 Facing altered climate conditions, it is important to build resilience to these events by implementing measures such as early warning systems, floodplain management, and drought preparedness to prevent or mitigate potential risks.
 This includes also monitoring of river and delta morphology, protecting and restoring natural water resources by preserving wetlands, river and stream habitats, and promoting sustainable land use practices that protect and recharge groundwater resources.

-Discover our e-flyer for more information regarding services and products provided on these themes in response to requirements identified in the water domain by IFIs and their Client Countries:
+Discover our brochure and e-flyer for more information regarding services and products provided on these themes in response to requirements identified in the water domain by IFIs and their Client Countries:

 Supported IFI initiatives